KashyapHolla/Deep-Learning/Handwritten Digit Recognition/README.md

 # Objective:

-* The objective of this project is to build regular neural network and try to classify handwritten digits using Tensorflow.
+* The objective of this project is to build a neural network to classify handwritten digits using Tensorflow.

 # Description: